noahzeldin/dissertation/mt_music_analysis.md

 music to *The Measures Taken*, which is included in the second chapter of my dissertation.
-This analysis was conducted in R. (I have tried to use [tidyverse](https://www.tidyverse.org/) syntax as consistently as possible.)
+This analysis was conducted in R. (I have tried to use [tidyverse](https://www.tidyverse.org/) syntax as consistently as possible.
+I therefore refer to tables as [“tibbles”](https://tibble.tidyverse.org/).)
 Data sets will be made available to researchers upon request.

 **NB: Further refinements to the coding are forthcoming.**